 Here you’ll find my handcrafted shakuhachi for sale (as of 2024 I’m now living in France).
-Notably, my line of Bell Shakuhachi.
-I uphold the title of Daishihan or ‘Grandmaster’ and I’ve been crafting shakuhachi full time since 2003, age 17 (over half my life and counting).
-When crafting, I carefully work each unique bamboo bore by making small yet crucial adjustments at key points (Jinashi and Jimori 地無し•地盛り).
-In this way, with my works you’ll hear the vast voices of nature and find those which speak to you.
+Notably, my line of Bell Shakuhachi which are Master-level shakuhachi at entry-level prices.
+I uphold the title of Daishihan or ‘Grandmaster’ and I’ve been crafting shakuhachi full-time since 2003, age 17 (over half my life and counting).
+When crafting, my focus or specialty is carefully working each unique bamboo bore by making minimal, yet crucial adjustments at key points (Jinashi and Jimori 地無し•地盛り).
+In this way, with these you’ll hear the vast voices of nature and find those which speak to you.
+Also craft contemporary, fully-sculpted Jiari, aka Jinuri shakuhachi.

 Josen Shakuhachi for sale